National Puppy Day...hug your puppy today!

 Finally, Chico, a Havanese, was our second dog.

-Our first dog, a Maltese named Mopsy, had seen our children grow up to adulthood.
-When she died in 2005, the house was much too quiet.
+When our first dog, a Maltese named Mopsy, died in 2005, the house was much too quiet.
 Of course, we just had to have another greeter for our guests!

 Chico was the perfect dog by far...he loved adults and children alike.
 During puppy obedience classes, he had everyone in stitches with his funny antics.